Kwadwo Tuffour manages a $10-million-dollar Amazon business from his phone.

 KT calls it his Trusted Vendor Model because, rather than starting your own brand, you’re partnering with established mega-companies like Dove, Method, and Scrub Daddy.

-In this role, you act as a vendor for their popular products that sell consistently every day.
+In this role, you basically act as a vendor for their popular products that sell consistently every day.

-How is this possible?
+How’s this possible?

 You team up with retailers like Kohl’s, Best Buy, and Bed Bath & Beyond – or their authorized distributors – to secure wholesale pricing on bulk orders.